 What should parents bring to Cooperstown baseball tournaments?

-Parents should plan for long days at the fields and pack folding chairs, sunscreen, hats, refillable water bottles, portable phone chargers, and extra layers for changing weather conditions.
+Parents should plan for long days at the fields and pack bleacher chairs, sunscreen, hats, refillable water bottles, portable phone chargers, and extra layers for changing weather conditions.

 How should I organize a Cooperstown packing list for my player?